On this page

 As a member of the World Customs Organisation (WCO), we share information and intelligence with other customs administrations in regard to the movement of controlled goods worldwide.

 Importers of goods that contain asbestos may be subject to penalties or prosecution.

-Border offences relating to asbestos can attract fines for individuals up to AUD210,000 or three times the value of the goods (if the court can determine the value of the goods), whichever is the greater, pursuant to the
+Border offences relating to asbestos can attract fines for individuals up to AUD210,000 or three times the value of the goods (if the court can determine the value of the goods), whichever is the greater, under the